openedx/edx-documentation/en_us/shared/course_assets/pages.rst

 Managing the Pages in Your Course
 ##################################

-This topic describes the pages, or tabs, that the LMS includes for your course by default, how you can modify them, and how you can add more pages to your course.
+This topic describes the applications and resources that your course experience has enabled outside of the core content experience and how you can modify these tools to fit your course needs.

 .. contents::
   :local: